DiscreteMaths/DM04-Functions/Julia in Imaging - Siobhan Ryan.md

 ⋅⋅1.
 Ordered sub-list
 4. And another item.

-⋅⋅⋅You can have properly indented paragraphs within list items.
-Notice the blank line above, and the leading spaces (at least one, but

 ⋅⋅⋅To have a line break without a paragraph, you will need to use two trailing spaces.⋅⋅ ⋅⋅⋅Note that this line is separate, but within the same paragraph.⋅⋅